kujou-kju/KFP-Pack/README.md

 > ⚠️ Optifine is recommended to run this pack properly, running the pack without will result in a limited experience.
 Download it from [here](https://optifine.net/download)

-> ⚠️ This is the Snapshot Branch which is getting live Updates.
-Content is not final and suspect to change.
-To get the full experience we recomment using the [release](https://github.com/KiaraFriedPhoenix/KFP-Pack/tree/release) branch.
+> ⚠️ This branch contains the lastest changes and may not be final and is suspect to change.
+To get the full experience we recomment downloading a release build instead of downloading the content of this branch directly.
 ## What this pack changes
 * Kiara HUD: Changes the bottom HUD to Kiara themed colours (Orange and Teal).
 * Kiara Menue : Changes the menue diorama to scenes, adds KFP themed splashes, changes dirt background to orange wool.